1. Benefits of SOCSO

 - Invalidity pension

 - Education Benefits

-The survivors pension is also an important piece of information for those who assume that the pension will stop once the employee has passed away.
-Through the survivors pension scheme, dependant family members can apply to have it transferred to them.
+The survivors' pension is also an important piece of information for those who assume that the pension will stop once the employee has passed away.
+Through the survivors' pension scheme, dependent family members can apply to have it transferred to them.

 2. Free Health Check-Ups

 SOCSO has issued health checks vouchers to 2.2 million Malaysians.
 However, results have shown that a staggering 1.7 million (77.3% of the eligible candidates) eligible for the free medical health check has declined said initiative.

 While it takes effort to undergo the entire process, taking time off work to attend this free service is a sensible action and should be encouraged.

 If your answer above is a yes, rest assured that the Human Resource Ministry targets self-employed workers.
 This includes businessmen and taxi drivers to be eligible for the SOCSO protection scheme in 2015.
 This new scheme would allow most self-disciplinary taxi drivers to contribute towards SOCSO to safeguard their welfare.

 4. Is SOCSO Compulsory?

 SOCSO contribution is compulsory for all Malaysian employees with monthly salaries lower than RM3,000.
 However, it is optional for those with starting salaries above RM3,000.
 Owing to the "once in always in" principle, a SOCSO member who has contributed to SOCSO will continue to be a member even when salaries have increased to over RM3,000.